-Potential Environmental Environmental Component Effect Proposed Mitigation Residual Effect Community Safety Construction of the Project will result in a risk to community and workforce safety.
-During operation, potential risks to public safety are limited.
-Safety procedures will be followed to ensure both worker and public safety.
-The public will not be allowed access to the site during construction, operations or decommissioning.
-No residual effect is expected in response to community safety.
-Local Traffic Construction of the Project may result in increased local area traffic and temporary disruption along routes used resulting in delays to the local community traffic, and increased traffic as a result of equipment delivery to the Project location.
+Potential Environmental Environmental Component Effect Proposed Mitigation Residual Effect Loc cal Traffic Construction of the Project may result in increased local area traffic and temporary disruption along routes used resulting in delays to the local community traffic, and increased traffic as a result of equipment delivery to the Project location.
 Transportation routes will be determined to minimize the impact on local traffic.
 During construction, there will be a temporary increase in construction vehicles.
-Otherwise, no residual effect is expected.
-Waste Management and Disposal Sites Construction and operation of the Project will likely result in the generation of recyclable material, and municipal and sanitary waste.
+Otherwise, no residual effect is expected. nagement d Disposal Construction and operation of the Project will likely result in the generation of recyclable material, and municipal and sanitary waste.
 The disposal and proper storage of wastes and recyclables will occur in accordance with municipal and provincial requirements and regulations.
 No residual effect is expected.